ShahPranav1094-Courses/SDE-Preparation-Guide/README.md

 #### STL
 - It is very important to know STL usage in coding interviews.
 There is no time to define our own data structures.
+- You should have enough practice on all the STL datastructures without intellisense.
 - [STL in C++](https://tinyurl.com/shahpranav1094-stl-cpp)